Virtual ZMT Alumni Conference 2021: Data management and collaboration for tackling marine challenges

 In order to understand relationships in the tropical environmental system and to facilitate the development of recommendations and guidelines, available research data need to be combined interdisciplinary and super-regionally.
 In order to utilize data from different regions, they need to be FAIR (Findable, Accessible, Interoperable, Reproducible) and common strategies for data management and collaboration are necessary.
 To pursue such overarching projects, data synthesis and meta-analysis are important steps to be considered within the data life cycle.

-- Learn and exchange ideas and get inspired by data management initiatives
+- Learn and exchange ideas and get inspired by local research projects and data management initiatives

-- Getting acquainted with research projects of ZMT Alumni, with connection to your own work
+- Getting acquainted with research projects of ZMT researchers and ZMT Alumni

-- Develop new project ideas with partners in the Alumni Network and ZMT staff
+- Developing new project ideas together with partners in the Alumni Network and ZMT researchers

-- Provide a platform to support each other with organizational and analytical steps throughout the data life cycle.
+- Tackling organizational and analytical challenges throughout the data life cycle

 We are delighted to announce that we could win Prof. Daniel Pauly (University of British Columbia) to give a keynote lecture at our conference.

 Photo: Paul Joseph, courtesy of the Sea Around Us

 An integral part of the conference is dedicated towards discussions in scientific sessions with ZMT Alumni and peers to explore future collaborations and develop project ideas.